 Early History of the Dellbridge family

 This web page shows only a small excerpt of our Dellbridge research.
-Another 242 words (17 lines of text) covering the years 1378, 1427, 1493, 1462, 1511, 1497, 1491, 1557, 1548, 1594, 1578, 1617, 1552, 1602, 1620, 1655, 1642, 1714, 1564, 1639, 1714, 1682, 1683, 1683, 1685, 1702, 1714, 1595, 1564, 1639, 1614, 1621, 1624, 1625, 1626, 1628 and 1646 are included under the topic Early Dellbridge History in all our PDF Extended History products and printed products wherever possible.
+Another 121 words (9 lines of text) covering the years 1378, 1427, 1493, 1462, 1511, 1497, 1491, 1557, 1548, 1594, 1578, 1617, 1552, 1602, 1620, 1655, 1642, 1714, 1564, 1639, 1714, 1682, 1683, 1683, 1685, 1702, 1714, 1595, 1564, 1639, 1614, 1621, 1624, 1625, 1626, 1628 and 1646 are included under the topic Early Dellbridge History in all our PDF Extended History products and printed products wherever possible.

 Dellbridge Spelling Variations

 Flemish surnames are characterized by a large number of spelling variations.
 One reason for this is that medieval English lacked definite spelling rules.
 The spellings of surnames were also influenced by the official court languages, which were French and Latin.
 Names were rarely spelled consistently in medieval times.
 Scribes and church officials recorded names as they sounded, rather than adhering to specific spelling rules, and people often had their names registered in several different forms throughout their lives.
 One of the greatest reasons for change is the linguistic uniqueness of the Flemish settlers in England, who spoke a language closely related to Dutch.
 The pronunciation and spelling of Flemish names were often altered to suit the tastes of English-speaking people.
 In many cases, the first, final, or middle syllables of surnames were eliminated.
 The name has been spelled Bridge, Bridges, Briddge and others.

 Early Notables of the Dellbridge family (pre 1700)

-1462-1511), English soldier, knighted for his actions at the Battle of Blackheath (1497); his son...
-Another 170 words (12 lines of text) are included under the topic Early Dellbridge Notables in all our PDF Extended History products and printed products wherever possible.
+Another 122 words (9 lines of text) are included under the topic Early Dellbridge Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dellbridge family to Ireland

 Some of the Dellbridge family moved to Ireland, but this topic is not covered in this excerpt.

-Another 82 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dellbridge family

 In the immigration and passenger lists a number of early immigrants bearing the name Dellbridge were found: Gen. Joseph Bridger settled in Virginia in 1654; John Bridge who settled in Virginia in 1654; Ellery Bridge settled in Boston Massachusetts in 1763; followed by Elizabeth with a child, in Boston in 1766.